microsoft/FluidFramework/docs/docs/components.md

 `IProvideComponent*` interfaces.
 This requires the component to implement a property that returns the appropriate `IComponent*` interface.

-For example, consider the `IProvideComponentLoadable` interface.
+For example, consider the `IProvideComponentLoadable` interface:

 ```typescript
 export interface IProvideComponentLoadable {